Free tools for SEO researchPosted by Andrea Pelizzari on May 28, 2019. Reading time: 13 mins

 IMforSMB Keyword Generator is different to many keyword explorers.
-Some, like Google Trends, have a broad application.
+Some have a broad application, like Google Trends.
 IMforSMB Keyword Generator is better suited for more specific, niche business areas.
 In this case, the target business is someone with a local service company.

 The list of keywords generated is tightly focussed, making good use of a local and regional focus.
 This data is specific to certain business categories, such as electricians, landscaping and interior designers.

-Though the specific terms relate only to the businesses included on the various lists, use the same logic to think about your own business, particularly for zooming in on a regional focus.
+Though the specific terms relate only to the businesses included in the various lists, use the same logic to think about your own business, particularly for zooming in on a regional focus.

 Have a look at IMforSMB here >

 Similar in the way it works to Ads and SEO Keyword Permutation Generator mentioned above, this keyword generator allows you to add more keywords in your initial lists.
 Keyword In also provides some additional options like using broad, phrase or exact matches.

 You can add columns, so it’s easy to generate long-tail keywords.
 Quick and intuitive to use, it’s easy to generate keywords and phrases that will help bring you traffic.

 When you are next trying to come up with a great blog post title or keywords relating to whatever subject you are writing about, take advantage of Google’s smart thinking auto-complete feature.

 To try this out, type “What’s the best way to…” in Google’s search bar.
 The results are often entertaining and distracting, but this lies at the heart of Soovle’s functionality.

 Start typing keywords in your subject area and Soovle provides you with a treasure trove of related ideas and search terms.
 The results aren’t just from Google, but also from YouTube, Amazon, Yahoo and Bing.